How to Set Up SSH Keys for GitHub (Mac, Linux and Windows)

 IdentityFile ~/.ssh/id_ed25519_work

-Then clone using the custom host alias:
+Then clone using the custom host:

 git clone git@github-personal:personaluser/repo.git